Key takeaways

 Choosing the right service is a structured decision.
 Use a checklist and ask for evidence.

-- Architecture transparency, request data flow diagrams, confirm data residency that matches India rules when required, ask about logging on integrations and admin actions.
+- Architecture transparency: request data flow diagrams.
+Confirm data residency that matches India rules when required.
+Ask about logging on integrations and admin actions.
+Confirm whether ledger entries are immutable.

-- Incident response, read notification terms, check communication plans and point of contact, ask about third party breach reporting.
+- Incident response: read notification terms.
+Check communication plans and point of contact.
+Ask about third party breach reporting and DPDP compliance.

 If possible, choose services that reduce compliance scope.
 Tokenized handling of sensitive fields means less risk and smaller audit footprints.